Bias can show up in unexpected ways during the hiring process. Here’s how a skills-based approach to hiring can change that.

 - Third, remove specific filters for professional skills (e.g., collaboration, written communication, or meeting facilitation), as these can be assessed during the interview process.
 We also recommend removing filters for secondary or tertiary technical skills (e.g., Python, pivot tables, or ability to operate medical equipment), as these can be learned and developed on the job.

-- Clearly articulate the desired skills.
-Another important way to mitigate the markedness bias is for hiring managers to get crystal clear on what skills are critical to the role(s) they are hiring for, so that they can focus on the skills that matter and leave less room for subjectivity and bias.
+2. Clearly articulate the desired skills.
+Another important way to mitigate the markedness bias and move toward a skills-based approach to hiring is for managers to get crystal clear on what skills are critical to the role(s) they are hiring for, so that they can focus on the skills that matter and leave less room for subjectivity and bias.

 - Start by reviewing current job descriptions and separating skills into technical skills and professional skills.
 The Markle Foundation’s free Skillful Job Postings Generator is a helpful resource to get started or supplement your list.